Skip to content

 • Immunisation for typhoid fever is not routinely recommended.
 Even vaccinated individuals should take care to avoid consumption of potentially contaminated food and water as the vaccine does not provide full protection from infection

-• Travellers who visit endemic areas of typhoid fever are advised to consider vaccination.
-For more information, please visit Travel Health Service website at https://www.travelhealth.gov.hk/
+• Travellers who visit endemic areas of typhoid fever may consider vaccination.
+For more information, please visit Travel Health Service website at https://www.travelhealth.gov.hk

 e-Resources